 Yet Canada allowed just that and continued in that posture until the boy soldier grew up enough to strategize his own repatriation to Canada and submit to an immoral and likely illegal imprisonment in his own country.

-The U.S. occupies a portion of the Cuban nation at Guantanamo Bay so it can perform illegal and inhumane acts with impunity.
+The U.S. occupies a portion of the Cuban nation at Guantanamo Bay so it can perform illegal and inhumane acts with impunity in North America.
 This fits in with the American myth of world hegemony; that it’s the exceptional nation in the sense that whatever its ambitions and actions, the U.S. is entitled to enforce or perform them on this planet and in outer space.

 That horrid and clearly wrong attitude doesn’t bother the astounding numbers of Canadians who profess disgust at Canada’s rightful, overdue and bargain-basement financial salve to the victimized Khadr in the form of a mere $7 million so many years after the fact.